HaxoTF/Gilg/manuals/installation.md

 ### Reminder
 Please keep in mind gilg is not supposed to be run by double clicking on it.
 It is required to run it via terminal otherwise absolutely nothing will happen.

+To view all available operations type `gilg --help` in the terminal